informedcitizenry/6502.Net/README.md

     jsr $ffd2
     .endif
 ```
-*CAUTION:* Be careful not to use the `.end` directive inside an conditional block, otherwise the `.endif` closure will never be reached, and the assembler will report an error.
+**Caution:** Be careful not to use the `.end` directive inside a conditional block, otherwise the `.endif` closure will never be reached, and the assembler will report an error.
 ## Repetitions
 On occasions where certain instructions will be repeatedly assembled, it is convenient to repeat their output in a loop.
 For instance, if you want to pad a series of `nop` instructions.
 The `.repeat` directive does just that.

 ```
         ;; will assemble $ea ten times
         .repeat 10
         .nop
         .endrepeat

 ```
 These repetitions can also be nested, as shown below.

 ```
         ;; print each letter of the alphabet 3 times
         * = $c000

         lda #$41
         .repeat 26
             .repeat 3